 This report presents the findings of an environmental scan conducted by CESI’s Research Shop in collaboration with the Wellington Guelph Drug Strategy.
 The goal of the project was to conduct interviews and background research to determine the regulations, guidelines, requirements and programming associated with withdrawal management centres across Ontario.

-'Doing Good in Communities' is an experiential First Year Seminar course that challenges students to think beyond volunteering and charity as the means to have a positive impact in our communities.
-Over the course of one semester, interdisciplinary teams of students address specific challenges identified by community-partners using tools and techniques from lean business models and social enterprise startups.
+This experiential First Year Seminar course challenged students to think beyond volunteering and charity as the means to have a positive impact in the community.
+Over the course of one semester, interdisciplinary teams of students addressed specific challenges identified by community-partners using tools and techniques from lean business models and social enterprise startups.

-For the duration of the course, students work with one of two community partners to address a problem or issue that the partner organization is facing.
-Through lectures and guest speakers, students gain the terminology and technical knowledge needed to produce a final report.
-Students also gain professional experience aggregating their findings and presenting them to an audience in their end-of-term conference.
+For the duration of the course, students worked with one of two community partners to address a problem or issue that the partner organization was facing.
+Through lectures and guest speakers, students gained the terminology and technical knowledge needed to produce a final report.
+Students also gained professional experience aggregating their findings and presenting them to an audience in their end-of-term conference.

-As a mandatory course for those in the Masters of Applied Nutrition program, students work individually with a community partner to create and conduct an individual research project.
-Over three semesters, students learn skills and theoretical knowledge from guest lectures, which helps them apply those skills to their projects with the community partners.
+As a mandatory course for the Masters of Applied Nutrition (MAN) program, students worked individually with a community partner to create and conduct an individual research project.
+Over three semesters, students learned skills and theoretical knowledge from guest lectures and applied those skills to their projects with the community partners.